-The collected data was entered into SPSS statistical software, version 22.
-Independent T-test, Mann-Whitney test, and Chi-Square test were employed to compare scores between the two groups.
-The comparison of variables before and after the intervention using a paired sample T-test.
+The collected data entered SPSS22 statistical software.
+Independent T-test, Mann-Whitney test, and Chi Square test were employed to compare scores between the two groups.
+The comparison of variables before and after intervention was done by paired sample T test.
 P<0.05 was assumed significant.

-3. Results
+3.Results

-A total of 54 individuals entered the study, of whom five were excluded based on the physician's opinion, and an additional three were excluded due to nausea as a side effect from the Escitalopram group.
-Ultimately, the study was conducted on 46 patients, divided into Citalopram (n=24) and Escitalopram (n=22).
+A total of 54 individuals entered the study of whom 5 were excluded based on the physician's opinion, and an additional 3 were excluded due to nausea as a side effect from the Escitalopram group.
+Ultimately, the study was conducted on 46 patients, divided into two groups: citalopram (n=24) and escitalopram (n=22).
 Among the 46 patients in this study, 30 (65.2%) were male, and 16 (34.8%) were female.
-There was no statistically significant difference in the average age using the T-test (p=0.478), duration of depression in months (p=0.485), and duration of dialysis in years (p=1.000) between the two groups (analyzed using the Mann-Whitney test).
+There was no statistically significant difference in the average age using t test (p=0.478), duration of depression in months (p=0.485), and duration of dialysis in years (p=1.000) between the two groups (analyzed using Mann-Whitney test).